krishnachaitanyareddy/Azure_operations_scripts/Readme.md

 ## Usage

 1. Create a JSON file containing the list of directory paths you want to check.
-For example, [directory_paths.json](http://_vscodecontentref_/2):
+For example, [directory_paths.json] as below:
     ```json
     [
         "path/to/directory1",